-To see how the organization works in practice, consider the scenario starting in Figure 1A.
-Sector managers are represented with shaded inner circles.
-Agents start by recognizing its manager, and sending it a description of its capabilities (position, range, etc.).
-The manager then uses this information to generate scanning schedule for detecting new targets in its sector, which it disseminates in Figure 1B.
-The manager does not strictly assign these tasks - the agents have autonomy to decide locally what action gets performed when.
-This is important because sensors can potentially scan in multiple sectors; thus there is the possibility that an agent may receive multiple, conflicting requests for commitments from different sector managers.
-The agent's autonomy and associated local controller permit the agent to be responsible for detecting and resolving these conflicts as it sees fit.
+To see how the organization works in practice, consider the scenario in Figure 1.
+The environment is divided by the agents into a series of sectors, each a non-overlapping, identically sized, rectangular portion of the available area, shown in Figure 1A.
+The purpose of this division is to limit the interactions needed between sensors.
+Each sensor has a local agent, and all agents take on a sensor manager role.
+A single agent in each sector also takes on the sector manager role, represented by shaded inner circles.
+Each sensor manager starts by recognizing its sector manager, and sending it a description of its capabilities (position, range, etc.).
+The sector manager then uses this information to generate scanning schedule for detecting new targets in its sector, which it disseminates in Figure 1B.
+These tasks are not strictly assigned - the agents have autonomy to resolve conflicts and decide locally what action gets performed when.

 Once the scan is in progress, individual sensors report any positive detections to the sector manager which assigned them the scanning task.
-Internally, the sector manager maintains a list of track managers currently in its region, and location estimates for their targets.
+Internally, the sector manager maintains a list of track managers currently in its region and location estimates for their targets.
 If the positive detection does not match any of these targets, the manager selects an agent in its sector to be the track manager for that target.
-Not all potential track managers are equally qualified, and an uninformed choice can lead to very poor tracking behavior if the agent is overloaded or shares communication bandwidth with garrulous agents.
+Not all potential track managers are equally qualified, and an uninformed choice can lead to very poor tracking behavior if the agent shares communication bandwidth with garrulous agents.
 Therefore, in making this selection, the manager considers each of its agents' estimated load, communication channel assignment, geographic location and history.
-As we have seen previously, this notion of limited communication is an important motivating factor and recurring theme in this architecture which contributes to the organizational structure, role selection, protocol design and the frequency and verbosity of communication actions.

-The assigned track manager (shown in Figure 1C with a blackened inner circle) is responsible for tracking the given target.
+The assigned track manager (shown in Figure 1C with a

+blackened inner circle) is responsible for tracking the given target.
 To do this, it first discovers sensors capable of detecting the target, and then negotiates with members of that group to gather the necessary data.
 Discovery is done using the directory service provided by the sector managers.
-The track manager then determines when the data should be collected, and negotiates with the agents it selects (see Figure 1C).
+The track manager then determines where and when the data should be collected, and negotiates with the appropriate sensor managers (see Figure 1C).
 As with scanning, conflicts can arise between the new task and previously existing commitments, which the agent must resolve locally or elevate to the conflicting managers.
-More details about this process can be found in (Mailler, Lesser, & Horling 2003).
+This process is described in detail in [4].